sap-tutorials/Tutorials/tutorials/cloudsdk-cap-pipeline-model/cloudsdk-cap-pipeline-model.md

 1. Prepare your setup, create a sample project, and set up your CI/CD pipeline.

-2. Start the Jenkins build server, and create and run a job for your pipeline.
+2. Start the Jenkins build server, create and run a job for your pipeline.

 3. Add production deployment to your CI/CD pipeline.